GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     ```bash
     sed '/40/s/chr/chromosome/g' example.bed > example_40.bed
     ```
+    * `/40/`: This is an address (a pattern match) that restricts the following command to only those lines containing the string "40"

     ??? clipboard-question "Why is this useful ?"

         This command is particularly useful for processing genomic data files, where you might want to change the chromosome notation (from "chr" to "chromosome") only for a specific chromosome